UNT-CSCE-Club/website/README.md

 ## Contributing

-You must be a club member or an officer to contribute to the website.
+You must be an active club member or an officer to contribute to the website.

 ### Developers